Luksonini/Momentum_wallet/README.md

 ## Key Features

-- **User Authentication:** Secure login, logout, and user registration.
+- **User Authentication:** Secure login, logout, and user registration with Django's built-in mechanisms.
-- **Strategy Management:** Input and automatic generation of investment strategies based on user preferences.
+- **Strategy Management:** Users can input their investment preferences and automatically generate investment strategies.
-- **Market Analysis:** Historical data analysis to generate portfolio recommendations.
+- **Market Analysis:** Utilizes historical market data to generate portfolio recommendations.
-- **Strategy Optimization:** Parameter optimization features for maximizing investment returns.
+- **Strategy Optimization:** Employs parameter optimization to maximize investment returns using the `scipy.optimize` algorithm.
-- **Portfolio Management:** Create and adjust an equally-weighted investment portfolio.
+- **Portfolio Management:** Users can create and adjust an equally-weighted investment portfolio.
-- **User Interaction:** Dynamic charts and data presentation for strategy performance comparison.
+- **User Interaction:** Interactive charts and data provide insights into strategy performance compared to benchmarks like the S&P 500 index.
-- **Watchlist Management:** Add and remove tickers from a personalized watchlist.
+- **Watchlist Management:** Enables users to add and remove tickers from a personal watchlist.
-- **Ticker Suggestions:** Auto-suggestions for tickers during searches for ease of adding to portfolios or watchlists.
+- **Ticker Suggestions:** Offers auto-suggestions for ticker symbols to aid in portfolio assembly or watchlist curation.
-- **User Portfolio API:** Provides portfolio information, including performance and detailed entries.
+- **User Portfolio API:** Provides detailed portfolio information, including performance metrics and individual entry details.

 ## Installation